Casecommons/with_model/README.md

 `with_model` dynamically builds an ActiveRecord model (with table) before each test in a group and destroys it afterwards.

+## Development status

+`with_model` is actively maintained.
+It is quite stable, so while updates may appear infrequent, it is only because none are needed.

 ## Installation

 Install as usual: `gem install with_model` or add `gem 'with_model'` to your Gemfile.
 See `.travis.yml` for supported (tested) Ruby versions.